kimdomenick/docs-as-code-samples/README.md

 **A repository with markdown samples published using Github Pages**

-This project includes a hodge podge of markdown examples, from developer documentation to cooler stuff like wine making.
+This project includes various markdown examples, from developer documentation to cooler stuff like wine making.
 Markdown pages are published as a site through Github Pages.

 - [View Published Site][]